 San Xavier Del Bac Mission

-San Xavier is a wonderful example of early Spanish architecture on the west side of Tucson.
+San Xavier Del Bac Mission is a wonderful example of early Spanish architecture on the west side of Tucson.
 It’s a nice place to take a mid-day break from Saguaro National Park.

-Unfortunately, we weren’t able to see the inside of the Mission.
-There was a restoration project going on and tours were temporarily ceased at the time.
+Unfortunately, we couldn’t see the inside of the Mission.
+There was a restoration project going on and tours were temporarily ceased.
 Still, it was worth taking time to walk around the Mission’s exterior and marvel at its details.
 Make sure to visit the gift shop next door.
 There were lots of high-quality products made by members of the local Tohono O’odham tribe.
 The leather goods were impressive!

 Keep in mind the Mission is on the Tohono O’odham reservation and is still an active Catholic parish so be respectful.
 Take heed of the “no photos” warnings posted in certain areas of the community.